 Creating an environment in the Stackery Dashboard

 To create, edit or delete a new environment, navigate to the environments section of the Stackery Dashboard.
-The Add an Environment button at the top right allows you to create and configure a new environment, while the ellipses to the right of each environment allow you to rename or delete an existing environment.
+The Add an Environment button at the top right allows you to create and configure a new environment, while the ellipses to the right of each environment allow you to delete an existing environment.

 When you click Add an Environment, a modal will pop up allowing you to specify options for your new environment.
 These include: